MalvinJay/adplist-meeting/README.md

 ## Development server

-Run `nx serve meeting-app` for a dev server.
-Navigate to http://localhost:10001/.
+Run `yarn dev1` for the meeting-app and `yarn dev2` for the user-profile app for a dev servers respectively.
+Navigate to http://localhost:10001/ or http://localhost:10002/.
 The app will automatically reload if you change any of the source files.

 ## Understand this workspace